 Parents are coached on concrete skills that will increase their child’s independence and improve the overall quality of life for the entire family.

 Ready to start Specialized Services at the Centre?

 Click Apply Now to download the application form.

 COVID-19 Specialized Services Update

-- Families are now able to choose between virtual or in-person visits (or combination)
+- Families are able to choose between virtual or in-person visits (or a combination)

-- All staff are trained in appropriate use of PPE, physical distancing, and other COVID-related safety measures
+- All staff are trained in the appropriate use of personal protective equipment (PPE), physical distancing, and other COVID-related safety measures

 - Mandatory daily COVID screening for all families receiving any in-person services (center or home-based)